AVSystem/developer-zone/docs/Anjay_integrations/RaspberryPi_integration/RaspberryPi-Pico-W.md

     ```

 !!! note
-    If you're using Windows, you need to add `-G "MinGW Makefiles"` at the end of the `cmake` command.
+    If you're using Windows, add `-G "MinGW Makefiles"` at the end of the `cmake` command.
 It will help generate the proper files.

 ## Flash the board using bootloader